karmab/kcli/doc/index.rst

 -  context: the k8s context to use.
 -  pool: your default storageclass. can also be set as blank, if no storage class should try to bind pvcs.
--  host: k8s api node .Also used for tunneling ssh (and consoles).
+-  host: k8s api node .Also used for tunneling ssh.
 -  port: k8s api port.
 -  ca_file: optional certificate path.
 -  token: token, either from user or service account.
--  tags: additional tags to put to all created vms in their *nodeSelector*.
+-  tags: additional list of tags in a key=value format to put to all created vms in their *nodeSelector*.
 Can be further indicated at profile or plan level in which case values are combined.
 This provides an easy way to force vms to run on specific nodes, by matching labels.
 -  multus: whether to create vms on multus backed networks.
 Defaults to true.
 -  cdi: whether to use cdi.
 Defaults to true.
 A check on whether cdi is